www.kevinrdshepherd.info

 Kate Thomas at Findhorn, 1988

-Sackville was here responding to the Letter to UNESCO composed by Thomas and dated 01/09/2007.
-That document afterwards became available on the internet and comprises a concise statement of the treatment meted out toThomas by the Foundation staff and Trustees.
-She addressed that communication to UNESCO because attempts to contact UNITAR had proved futile.
+Sackville was responding to the Letter to UNESCO composed by Thomas, dated 01/09/2007.
+That document afterwards became available on the internet, being a concise statement of the treatment meted out to the author by the Foundation staff and Trustees.
+She addressed that communication to UNESCO because attempts to contact UNITAR (and the DPI) had proved futile.
 She reasoned that the good reputation of UNESCO would ensure her letter receiving a due response on behalf of the United Nations.
 UNESCO is the abbreviation for United Nations Educational, Scientific, and Cultural Organisation.
-This body has a somewhat higher repute than the Dept of Public Information associated with formal investiture of NGO status.
-See further Letter of Kate Thomas to UNESCO.
+This body has a somewhat higher repute than the Dept of Public Information (DPI), associated with formal investiture of the Foundation with NGO status.

 Dear Bettina Jespersen,